-- 1. Check the most recent Drug List we sent you in the mail. - 2.
-Visit the plan's website (MedMutual.com/Member).
-The Drug List on the website is always the most current.
+- 1. Check the most recent Drug List we provided electronically. - 2.
+Visit the plan's website (MedMutual.com/MAplaninfo).
+The Drug List on the website is always the most current. - 3.
 Call Customer Care to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
 (Phone numbers for Customer Care are printed on the back cover of this booklet.)